Post-Concussion Syndrome Treatment: Therapy & Medications

 The brain’s ability to recover via neuroplasticity is remarkable.
 Patients suffering from post-concussion syndrome can and do experience notably improved symptoms after active rehabilitation, assuming it is done correctly.

-At Cognitive FX, we employ a combination of physical and cognitive therapy over the course of a week designed to help the brain return to more optimal neural pathways.
+At Cognitive FX, we employ a combination of physical and cognitive therapy over the course of treatment designed to help the brain return to more optimal neural pathways.
 Doing so takes a multidisciplinary approach; we have a clinical neuropsychologist, a neuroradiologist, a neurosurgeon, a clinical psychologist, neuroscientists, neuromuscular therapists, cognitive therapists, occupational therapists, and even a neurointegration specialist on our team.

 We’ve discussed general types of therapy for concussion rehabilitation in another post.
 Today, we’ll focus on the primary methods we use at our clinic.
 Before you read about each type of therapy, it’s important to understand how they all work together.

 We use a three-part cycle: Prepare, activate, recover

 With supervised exercise, you will prepare your brain and autonomic nervous system.
 (For safety, patients with dizziness and exercise intolerance use stationary bikes rather than a treadmill, for example.)

 Cardiovascular exercise improves cerebral blood flow and unleashes a cascade of neurochemicals (such as brain-derived neurotrophic factor, or BDNF) that help your brain adapt during therapy.
 It also encourages the brain and forces your brain and ANS to work together better.

 The activate phase is when you complete different types of therapy that target the regions of your brain that were injured.